 Lack of gender equality

-The global labour market is not gender-equal.
 The gap between the proportion of working women and men is large (47 percent and 74 percent respectively) and in low-income and lower middle-income countries more women than men have jobs in the informal sector, where wages are lower and conditions worse.
-Globally, women also do three times as much unpaid work at home compared to men.
+Globally, women also do three times as much unpaid work at home compared to men.8

 Sida's work with employment

 In Sida’s partner countries, many people work in the informal economy.
 Productivity and incomes are often low, and many people lack employment protection.
 This makes it difficult for people to improve their lives, send their children to school and access care, medicines and social security.
-The fair employment of people is also important for preventing conflicts and maintaining peace.
+That people have a fair employment is also important to prevent conflicts and maintain peace.

 Employment and making a living